-And apparently we are stressing so badly that it is impacting our health.
-According to one study, the Christmas season can be so bad for our health that it actually leads to an increase in heart attacks.
+That’s particularly worrying when you think of how stress is actually impacting our health.
+According to one 2019 study, the Christmas season can be so bad for some, it actually leads to an increase in heart attacks.

 “Stress can run our immune system down, lead to inflammation and raise our blood pressure,” Dr Demartini tells Yahoo Lifestyle.

 “It can also create muscular tension, constrict certain arteries, lead to cardiac arrhythmia, and disturb our microbiome and neurochemistry.”

 He says that during the Christmas season our normal expectations can sometimes be elevated to the point of becoming a bit unrealistic.
 That is why when our expectations of ourselves can’t be met it leads to negative emotions like anger, resentment, guilt – all culminating in extra stress.